jacobrobinsonjd/SafeHarbour/README.md

 &ensp; &ensp; &ensp; &ensp; (ii)  If Network Maturity has been reached for a functional network, an analysis by outside counsel must be provided.
 The analysis should:

-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  Describe the holders’ use of Tokens for the transmission and storage of value on the network, the participation in an application running on the network, or otherwise in a manner consistent with the utility of the network.
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (A)  Describe the use of Tokens for the transmission and storage of value on the network, the participation in an application running on the network, or otherwise in a manner consistent with the utility of the network.

 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; (B)  Detail how the Initial Development Team’s marketing efforts have been, and will be, focused on the Token’s consumptive use, and not on speculative activity.